manala/ansible-roles/roles/aptly-api/README.md

-# Ansible Role: Aptly
+# Ansible Role: Aptly Api

-This role will deal with the setup of [Aptly](https://www.aptly.info/).
+This role will deal with the setup of [Aptly Api](https://www.aptly.info/doc/api/).

 It's part of the [Manala Ansible Collection](https://galaxy.ansible.com/manala/roles).